its 10:00 pm

-“The Last Dinosaur” was filmed in Japan and the T-Rex was filmed in the old fashioned way with a man in the suit just all those old Godzilla films.
-And that brings us to most exciting part about this movie,”The Last Dinosaur” is the “lost” Godzilla film you never knew existed until now.
+“The Last Dinosaur” was filmed in Japan and the T-Rex was filmed in the old fashioned way with a man in the suit just like in all those old Godzilla films.
+And that brings us to most exciting part about this movie -“The Last Dinosaur” is the “lost” Godzilla film you never knew existed until now.
 Yep,the T-Rex’s roar is Godzilla’s as well.
 See,the cheetah and I are bringing you some cool stuff here,aren’t we?

 The effects are badly outdated even for 1977 and there is one scene where they use a damn model for a set.
 Poor Richard Boone…..but Richard got his revenge because he overacted to the damn hilt in this movie.
 It is clear that he was there for a paycheck and nothing more.
 His Maston Thrust is a vile,selfish and sexist man.
 He uses and discards women like we would a napkin.
 For such a mighty big game hunter,he shows zero patience and when his rifle jams,he has no idea of how to clear it!!
 He just tosses it away!!

 But Joan Van Ark’s Frankie comes across as a bit of a slut,willing to sleep to Maston just to get included in the mission and then looking to hook up with Wade.
 It’s not a good look and its insulting even back in those days.

 Keats was okay as Wade but my biggest question was why in the hell would he ever go BACK to that place!!?
 And especially with no weapons or back-up plan in place.